Fighting Masters: Development and release

 Fighting Masters was created, along with Aicom and ALU, by some of the staff members that would later work on various projects at Almanic Corporation such as E.V.O.: Search for Eden for SNES.
 Both Hajime Kusano and Ramō Kobayashi assisted as directors, with Taito's Superman director Toshiyuki Nishimura and a member under the pseudonym of "Yazawa" serving as programmers.
 Masahiko Ujita, Masami Takizawa, Naoyuki Hayakawa, T. Shigemura, Toshiyuki Nishimura and Yasuo Wakatsuki acted as artists and designers respectively.
 Both Masaki "Masapi" Kase and Hiromitsu Shioya worked as sound designers.

-Fighting Masters was first released in Japan on December 6, 1991, and later in North America in April 1992 by Treco.
-The game was also released on South Korea by Samsung in 1992.
+Fighting Masters was first released in Japan on December 6, 1991, and later in North America in February 1992 by Treco.

 Reception

 Entertainment Weekly gave the game a B+, writing that "As artlessly crowd-pleasing as a Golden Gloves tournament, this high-energy slugfest has you sparring with, and stepping into the ring as, a motley assortment of aliens (my faves are Dio, a head-chomping carnivorous plant, and Rotundo, who looks like a cross between the Michelin Man and George Foreman).
 The battles are quick, they're vicious, and they're over fast — which alone gives Fighting Masters an easy TKO over its video-game competition."
 Video game magazine Mega gave the game a score of 20% in their December 1993 issue.
 AllGame gave it a rating of 3 stars out of a possible 5.